erasmo-dominguez-stuff/repol/README.md

 ## Creating the GitHub App

-To use gitpoli as a **deployment protection rule**, you need a GitHub App that receives `deployment_protection_rule` webhook events and calls back to approve or reject deployments.
+gitpoli uses a **single GitHub App** for both deployment protection and pull request policy.
+The App authenticates with a JWT + installation token (no PAT required).

 ### Step 1: Register the App